Vyvy-vi/TearDrops/README.md

 docker-compose up
 ```
 - Enjoy! (don't forget to add your own bot into your discord server by generating an invite link from the discord developers application page in [OAuth2 section](https://discord.com/developers/applications/) and choose application and check Oauth2 section)
+- To stop this instance of the bot, run `docker-compose down`
 - You may do bug-reporting or ask for help in on the SupportServer... or just open an issue on this repo.

 ## How to contribute